12 Best Research Apps and Tools for Students

 Why students love Anara

-- Instant paper decoder: Upload any PDF and ask "what's the main argument?" and get a clear answer in seconds, not after your third coffee.
+- Instant paper decoder + database search: Upload any PDF and ask "what's the main argument?"
+OR use @SearchPapers to find relevant studies from PubMed, arXiv, and JSTOR without leaving the platform.
+Get clear answers in seconds, not after your third coffee.

-- Never lose a source again: Every answer comes with clickable citations showing exactly where the info came from.
+- Never lose a source again: Every answer comes with clickable citations showing exactly where the info came from (your library or the web).
 Your professor will be impressed, and you'll never stress about "where did I read that?"

-- Works with everything: PDFs, lecture recordings, even your professor's handwritten notes.
-If it's readable (barely), Anara can help you understand it.
+- Works with everything: PDFs, lecture recordings, YouTube videos (via @Search YouTube), even your professor's handwritten notes.
+If it exists, Anara's agents can help you understand it.

-- The "Wait, these ideas connect?" feature: Anara automatically finds connections between your readings—perfect for those "synthesize three sources" assignments.
+- The "Wait, these ideas connect?" superpower: @Research agent automatically synthesizes insights across multiple sources, identifying connections between your readings—perfect for those "compare and contrast three theories" essays.

-- Study group superpower: Share documents with classmates and work together in real-time.
-Someone always understands that one confusing reading.
+- Study group collaboration: Share documents with classmates and work together in real-time.
+Someone always understands that one confusing reading, and now everyone can access the same AI insights.

-- Procrastinator's best friend: Ask questions like "what was that paper about climate change I read last month?" and Anara finds it instantly.
-Your messy desktop folder isn't a problem anymore.
+- Procrastinator's search savior: Ask questions like "what was that paper about climate change I read last month?" and @SearchWorkspace finds it instantly across all your uploaded materials.
+Your messy desktop folder situation is no longer a problem.

-- Upgrade to unlimited AI words for less than your monthly coffee budget ($18 a month or $11 if billed annually).
+- Upgrade to unlimited messages and uploads and premium AI models (Claude 4 Sonnet, GPT-4, etc.), for less than your monthly coffee budget ($12 a month if billed annually).

 2. Google Scholar